HAL: Inducing Human-likeness in LLMs with Alignment: Inducing Human-likeness with Alignment

 \subsection{Training Validation}

-Across models, alignment consistently improves the HL16Q score over training epochs (Figure~\ref{fig:hlscore}).
-With the exception of \texttt{LLaMA-3.2-1B}, most models maintain an upward trajectory in the $10^{th}$ epoch.
+Across models of various model families and sizes, the alignment training consistently improves the HL16Q score over training epochs (Figure~\ref{fig:hlscore}).
+With the exception of \texttt{LLaMA-3.2-1B}, most models maintain an upward trajectory in the $10^{th}$ epoch, indicating there is more room for improvement.

 Interestingly, we observe no clear relationship between parameter count and gains in human-likeness.
-Majority models follow similar training trajectories, regardless of size. \texttt{Qwen2.5-14B} and \texttt{LLaMA-3.2-1B} start from stronger initial scores and show larger absolute improvements, suggesting that initial conditions and pretraining data may play a larger role than model scale in this setting.
+Majority models follow similar training trajectories, regardless of size. \texttt{Qwen2.5-14B} and \texttt{LLaMA-3.2-1B} start from stronger initial scores and show larger absolute improvements, suggesting that initial conditions of model training may play a larger role than model scale in human-likeness training.

 Despite these improvements, mean HL16Q scores remain negative for most models after training.
 We attribute this to a domain mismatch between the alignment data and the original Turing test data, for which the bias $b$ was set.